 Working with a therapist

-Also, losing excess weight can help:
+Losing even a modest amount of excess weight can help:

 - lessen the severity of symptoms

-- ease pressure on joints
+- ease pressure on your joints

 - increase the effectiveness of medications